Northern Virginia Dayhikes

 Location: Mathews Arm Campground (mile 22).
 This is closed in winter, thus the other possible start points listed above.
 It can also be accessed from the west edge of the park near Bentonville (Thompson Hollow access).

-Details: Description and maps from Heatwole.
+Details: Description and maps from Guide to SNP.
 NPS has map of Mathews Arm area.

 Picture: Doe and fawn on the Tuscarora Trail